 Module 2:

-Overview table of harvest data collection systems in the Agreement area (this should be based on information from Parties (AEWA national focal points.
-When other information sources are used, these should be clearly referenced).
+Overview table of harvest data collection systems in the Agreement area.
+This should be based on information from Parties (AEWA national focal points), and government representatives from Non-Party Range States.
+When other information sources are used, these should be clearly referenced.

 A review on the effectiveness of these harvest data collection methods and systems, highlighting geographic gaps in availability and gaps in effective uptake and use